 Review of consumer credit law

-We are reviewing consumer credit law to ensure consumers are protected from irresponsible lending practices and debt-spirals.
+The Government is reviewing consumer credit law as part of a wider reform process for financial services.
 This section also includes information about previous reviews of consumer credit law.

 On this page